-The Regent Theatre was located in the Euston Road, opposite St Pancras Railway Station.
+The Regent Theatre was a 1,380-seater theatre located in the Euston Road, opposite St Pancras Railway Station.

 The season at the Lyceum Theatre - which at the time could seat just over 2,800 people - was presented at 'popular prices' (ie cheap) to encourage a large audience to see the production.
 The nine-day 1926 general strike, which started on Monday 3 May 1926, precipitated the early closure of the production the following Saturday, 8 May 1926.

 1st London West End Revival (Sainte Jeanne) with Ludmilla Pitoeff 1930

 Opened 10 June 1930, Closed 21 June 1930 at the Globe Theatre (now Gielgud Theatre)

 Translated into French by Augustin Henriette as Sainte Jeanne.

 The cast featured Ludmilla Pitoeff as 'Sainte Jeanne'.
 Directed by Georges Pitoeff.

 Presented in French for 11 performances only.

 2nd London West End Revival with Sybil Thorndike 1931

 Opened 6 April 1931, Closed 9 May 1931 at His Majesty's Theatre (now Her Majesty's Theatre)